future-agi/futureagi-mcp-server/README.md

 ## Features

 🚀 Natural Language Evaluations—At Scale
 Why write scripts when you can just ask?
-Whether it’s a single response or thousands, Futurea AGI MCP lets you run advanced evaluations like hallucination detection, sentiment analysis, or factuality scoring through a simple chat prompt.
+Whether it’s a single response or thousands, Future AGI MCP lets you run advanced evaluations like hallucination detection, sentiment analysis, or factuality scoring through a simple chat prompt.
 It auto-selects evaluators, runs them in the background, and delivers results—zero setup, maximum speed.

-📂 Upload Datasets and Launch Evaluations Instantly Drop in a dataset and say the word.
+📂 Upload Datasets and Add Evaluations Instantly
+Drop in a dataset and say the word.
 MCP handles file uploads, picks the right evaluators, and kicks off evaluations—all in the background, all from a single prompt.
 No GUIs, no manual tagging, just fast, intelligent data processing that works right inside your dev tools.

 ## Installation